snowkidind/code-samples/README.md

 #### theOG, Snowkid, 2017 - Present
 - Cryptocurrency related project centering around Omise Go and other blockchain tech projects.
 - Created private communication channel with 160 users and 410,000 messages since conception.
-- Developed cryptocurrency analysis method and software used for making trading decisions
+- Developed analysis method and built software used for making trading decisions in channel.
 - Copious research in the blockchain space in order to conceptualize future personal direction in the space.
 - OMG network community moderator and early member of OMG Network community.
 - Amazon Web Services, Node.js, Slack, Gitter, Github